wilsonmar/wilsonmar.github.io/_posts/2016-04-29-devsecops.md

 <a target="_blank" href="https://res.cloudinary.com/dcajqrroq/image/upload/v1687696954/devsecops-synopsys-2274x1154_g3cdpv.png"><img alt="devsecops-synopsys-2274x1154.png" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1687696954/devsecops-synopsys-2274x1154_g3cdpv.png"><br /><em>Click here for full screen</em></a>

+<a name="Mature"></a>

-## Mature Approachings to Scanning
+## A Mature Approach to Scanning

-<a target="_blank" href="https://www.synopsys.com/software-integrity/engage/">Gartner is concerned</a> about complex UI to what is sold as "all-in-one" but in reality are what can be a patchwork of products combined from different teams and thus work differently from each other.
+<a target="_blank" href="https://www.synopsys.com/software-integrity/engage/">Gartner is concerned</a> about complex UI to what is sold as "all-in-one" but in reality are what can be a "patchwork" of products combined from different teams and thus work differently from each other.

+However, Synopsys users have a single support organization versus needing to coordinate among various vendors on their own.

 <a target="_blank" href="https://www.glassdoor.com/Reviews/Synopsys-Reviews-E2143.htm">Synopsys</a> has six products that span the same middle stages of the SDLC:

-   * Coverity <a name="SAST">SAST (Static Application Security Testing)</a> looks at code (as stored statically in GitHub)
+   * Coverity <a name="SAST">SAST (Static Application Security Testing)</a> looks at code (as stored statically in GitHub) [<a target="_blank" href="https://www.gartner.com/reviews/market/application-security-testing/vendor/synopsys/product/coverity-sast">review</a>]
    * WhiteHat <a name="DAST">DAST (Dynamic Application Security Testing)</a> looks at running code
-   * Seeker <a name="IAST">IAST (Interactive Application Security Testing)</a> looks at agents running code dynamically
+   * Seeker <a name="IAST">IAST (Interactive Application Security Testing)</a> looks at agents running code dynamically [<a target="_blank" href="https://www.gartner.com/reviews/market/application-security-testing/vendor/synopsys/product/seeker-iast">review</a>]
    * Black Duck <a href="#SCA">SCA (Software Composition Analysis)</a> identifies open source packages which have been flagged with vulnerabilities in the US  National Vulnerability Database (NVD).
    <br /><br />